 “Look it’s like learning how to swim….you can help people by bringing them into the water slowly, and going a step further each time they reach a milestone, or you can just throw them in the water and see if they drown….
 Come on, which way is better?”

 My colleagues looked at me perplexed.
-I looked back not understanding why my metaphor hadn’t landed….
+I looked back, not understanding why my metaphor hadn’t landed.
 I asked them how they had learned to swim.
 Literally, everyone in the room had been thrown into the water and left to their own survival instincts.
-Left to sink or swim.
-And when I asked if they thought that was a good way, well, they did, I mean they survived it.
+Left to sink or swim, they all did indeed learn to swim when asked if they thought that was a good way to learn something, they said yes.